deliveroo/deliveroo.engineering/_guidelines/redis.md

 It is acceptable, but not required to have exactly one hash key per record.

-The one-hash-per-record approach mimic ActiveRecord more closely, but can defeat the purpose of using Redis—it has faster, more advanced data structures.
+The one-hash-per-record approach mimics ActiveRecord more closely, but can defeat the purpose of using Redis—it has faster, more advanced data structures.
 Like other non-relational stores it's often best to store data in a format that's friendly to the heaviest queries: the example below illustrates a case where each record